nzzdev/Q-server/docs/developing-tools.md

 $ Q server --help
 ```

-Further informationen can be found at [GitHub](https://github.com/nzzdev/Q-cli)
+Further informationen can be found on [GitHub](https://github.com/nzzdev/Q-cli).

 ## API Endpoints
 One endpoint to return the tool specific JSON schema is mandatory as it's used by Q editor for rendering and validation of the respective form: